HyperAIRI: a plug-and-play algorithm for precise hyperspectral image reconstruction in radio interferometry: HyperAIRI

-Furthermore, we adapt AIRI's network architecture to accommodate multi-channel input and exploit spectral correlations.
-In hyperspectral RI imaging, the number of spectral channels can vary widely.
-Applying the DNN along the spectral axis via an overlapping window provides a flexible approach, decoupling the number of DNN input channels from the size of the target image cube during image reconstruction.
-This design also supports channel-wise parallelisation when denoising, albeit each denoiser only leverages correlations within its immediate neighbours.
-To mitigate the potential sub-optimality of this local joint denoising, the power-law spectral model is introduced to propagate global spectral information.
+We propose HyperAIRI, the PnP-variant of \eqref{eq:fb}, whose DNN denoiser denoted by $\mathrm{D}(\cdot)$ adapts AIRI's network architecture to accommodate multichannel input and exploit spectral correlations.
+HyperAIRI's iterative structure reads

+In hyperspectral RI imaging, the spectral dimension of the formed image cube can vary substantially, depending on the spectral behavior of the probed radio emission.
+We therefore adopt a sliding-window approach when applying the HyperAIRI denoiser to the image cube by sweeping along the spectral axis.
+This flexible approach decouples the number of DNN input channels from the spectral dimension of the target image cube.
+It also supports channel-wise parallel denoising with minimal cross-channel communication, since each denoiser utilizes only the correlations between its immediate neighbors.
+To mitigate the potential limitations of this local denoising, the power-law spectral model is encapsulated in the HyperAIRI denoiser to propagate global spectral information.

-The architecture of a HyperAIRI denoiser takes a variation of the DnCNN for AIRI containing 20 convolutional layers.
-To denoise a channel $l$ of a noisy image cube $\mathbf{Z}$, HyperAIRI denoiser takes as input (i) the sub-cube composed of the target channel $\bm{z}_{l}$ and its two adjacent channels, (ii) the frequency ratios between the neighbouring and target channels, and (iii) the estimated spectral index map.
+Specifically, the HyperAIRI denoiser takes a DnCNN architecture with 20 convolutional layers.
+To denoise a channel $l$ of a noisy image cube $\mathbf{Z}$, the denoiser takes as input (i) the sub-cube composed of the target channel $\bm{z}_{l}$ and its two adjacent channels, (ii) the frequency ratios between the neighboring and target channels, and (iii) the estimated spectral index map.
 It then outputs the denoised image $\widetilde{\bm{z}}_l$.
-HyperAIRI denoiser injects the power-law spectral model underpinning the hyperspectral image cube via a spectral correction layer shown in Fig.~\ref{fig:ha_struct}(b).
-This layer takes the same set of inputs of HyperAIRI denoisers, providing as output the estimate of the target channel:
+The HyperAIRI denoiser embeds the power-law spectral model underpinning the hyperspectral image cube via a spectral correction layer shown in Figure~\ref{fig:ha_struct}(b).
+This layer takes the same set of inputs of HyperAIRI denoisers, and provides as output the estimate of the target channel: